The-Unstable-World/The-Unstable-World/README.md

 ## Subserver (Capture the Flag)

-This server is in alpha phase and may have many bugs.
-Use swords, guns, grenades, *planes* and *missiles* to combat the enemy and capture their flag before they capture yours.
-A server using custom Capture the Flag.
+Use *planes*, *missiles*, swords, guns and grenades to combat the enemy and capture their flag before they capture yours.
+The server using patched Capture the Flag.
 Complete minetest and some mods included.
-Restart at the end of each match or when 100 minutes have been reached to update to the latest commit.
+Restart when 100 minutes have been reached to update to the latest commit.

 Port: 30762